Discover the Lower Delta of Arkansas

 Helena-West Helena, a city famous for its Civil War past and blues music heritage, is home to more than 13,000 people and is the gathering place of the world-renowned King Biscuit Blues Festival each October, which is one of the preeminent blues festivals in the country.

-In southeastern Arkansas you’ll find the towns of Warren, Hamburg, Monticello, McGehee, Crossett and Lake Village.
-Monticello is an active community enjoying plentiful city parks, a lake, a country club, museums, festivals and quality schools, with higher education offered at the University of Arkansas at Monticello.
-The area is also home to the largest oxbow lake in North America and the largest natural lake in Arkansas — Lake Chicot, located in Lake Village.
+In southeastern Arkansas you’ll find the towns of Warren, Hamburg, Monticello, Crossett, McGehee and Lake Village.
+McGehee is known for being the home of the World War II Japanese American Internment Museum.
+Monticello is an active community that includes a lake, a country club, museums, festivals and quality schools, with higher education offered at the University of Arkansas at Monticello.
+The area is also home to Lake Chicot, the largest oxbow lake in North America and the largest natural lake in Arkansas.
 Known for its cotton and catfish farms, Lake Village is also where you’ll find Lakeport Plantation, the last antebellum plantation in Arkansas that lies along the Mississippi River, and a marker noting where Charles Lindbergh landed in April 1923 and, later that same evening, took his first night flight over the town and the Mississippi River.

 - swim in the largest oxbow lake in America — Lake Chicot.